lynnlangit/learn-snowflakedb/3_Queries/README.md

 # Query Processing

-- SQL Queries
+SnowflakeDB uses one or more virtual data warehouses to process query workloads.
+Properly configuring these VWHs is key to TCO.
+Considerations include the following:

-- Aggregate SQL Queries
+- Optimizing for SQL Query workloads
-- Optimize SQL Queries
+- Optimizing for aggregate SQL Quey workfloads
+- Using tools, such as caching and others
 - Scenario: Understand and Optimize SQL Queries

 ## Links